-Be alert to these changes.
+Be alert to the danges.
 Practice, operating the tractor after each change has been made.

-Adding an attachment (weight) to the rear of the tractor reduces the weight on the front axle.
-Adding an attachment (weight) to the front of the tractor reduces weight on the rear of the tractor.
+Adding an attachment (weight) to the rear of the tractor reduces the weight on the front axis.
+Adding an attachment (weight) to the front of the tractor reduces weight on the tractor.
 You must add counterweight to the front if a rear mounted attachment is installed.
 You must add counterweight to the rear if a front mounted attachment is installed.

-Tractive conditions will vary with weather and terrain and equipment.
+Tractive conditions will vary with weather and terrain and equipment,